FREE Shipping on orders over $899

 Osteoarthritis symptoms often develop slowly and worsen over time.
 These include:

-• Pain: joint pain with every movement.
-Affected joints may bother during or after.
+• Pain: Joint pain with every movement.
+The affected joints may be painful during or afterward.

 • Loss of flexibility: It may not be possible to move the joint through its full range of motion.

-• Touch sensitivity: The joint may be tender when you apply a little pressure on or near it.
+• Touch sensitivity: The joint may be tender when applying light pressure on or near it.

 • Swelling and inflammation: Swelling may occur due to inflammation of the surrounding soft tissues.

-• Rigidity: It is most noticeable when waking up or after being inactive.
+• Rigidity: It is most noticeable upon waking or after being inactive.

-• Feeling of friction in the joint: There may be a noisy sensation when moving the joint.
+• Grazing sensation in the joint: A noisy sensation may be felt when moving the joint.

-• Osteophytes: Extra pieces of bone form around the affected joint.
+• Osteophytes: Additional pieces of bone form around the affected joint.

 Types of osteoarthritis